EleutherAI/gpt-neox/README.md

     See the License for the specific language governing permissions and limitations under the License.

 This repository is based off code written by NVIDIA that is licensed under the Apache License, Version 2.0.
 In accordance with the Apache License, all files that are modifications of code originally written by NVIDIA maintain a NVIDIA copyright header.
-All files that do not contain such a header are original to EleutherAI contributors.
+All files that do not contain such a header are the exclusive copyright of EleutherAI.
 When the NVIDIA code has been modified from its original version, that fact is noted in the copyright header.
 All derivative works of this repository must preserve these headers under the terms of the Apache License.

+This repository also contains code written by a number of other authors.
+Such contributions are marked and the relevant licensing is included where appropriate.

 For full terms, see the `LICENSE` file.
 If you have any questions, comments, or concerns about licensing please email us at contact@eleuther.ai.